MaxDreher/cinemaxd/README.md

 # <img src="./images/logo_new.png" alt="image_name png" />

 > [!NOTE]
 > *This repository serves as a public representation of a privately maintained project.
 It is intended purely for portfolio demonstration purposes, showcasing various functionalities and design principles implemented in the original application.
-This project is not intended for re-production.*
+This project is not intended for re-production, and portions of relevant code may be excluded.*

 "**Cinemax'd**" is my personal-use database application for logging movies and television series I've seen, or would like to see.
 It's built using [Django](https://www.djangoproject.com/) and operates on a local SQLite3 database.
 The relational database schema is designed to maintain relationships between movies and other data, such as cast, awards, genres, and more.

-This data is parsed and managed by [entry.py](./moviedb/entry.py), which integrates information from the [TMDB](https://developer.themoviedb.org/docs/getting-started), [OMDB](https://www.omdbapi.com/), and [Wikidata](https://www.wikidata.org/wiki/Wikidata:REST_API) APIs.
+This data is parsed and managed by [entry.py](./example/entry.py), which integrates information from the [TMDB](https://developer.themoviedb.org/docs/getting-started), [OMDB](https://www.omdbapi.com/), and [Wikidata](https://www.wikidata.org/wiki/Wikidata:REST_API) APIs.
 Additionally, web-scraping and data manipulation techniques are employed to gather review scores and awards data from other sources when necessary.

 The front-end design is primarily crafted using Django's built-in templating language.
 To enhance the user interface, I incorporated [Bootstrap 5](https://getbootstrap.com/), [jQuery](https://jquery.com/), and [jQuery UI](https://jqueryui.com/).
 Styling is managed with [SASS](https://sass-lang.com/), and charts are all visualized with [amCharts5](https://www.amcharts.com/).